altocodenl/tagaway/qascript.md

 	- Test mismatching passwords:
 		- Red snackbar of "Repeated password does not match." should appear on clicking "create account":
 	- Test passwords with 5 characters or less:
-		- Red snackbar of "Please enter a password with six or more characters" on clicking "create account".
+		- Red snackbar of "Your password must be at least 6 characters long." on clicking "create account".
 	- Test passwords with special characters '@' '$' '%' '^' '*' '!'
 		- Password should be accepted.
 	- Account is created: